 If the Friday is the stat holiday, then the middle day is the Saturday directly following.

 In the case of the Easter weekend, where Resident Doctors have both Friday and Monday as stat holidays, both the Saturday and Sunday in between are each a middle day.

 You must work at least 8 hours between 0800 and 0800 on a middle day to claim it.
-As of October 10, 2018 in the new 2015-2017 CBA, your middle day in lieu can be used anytime in the academic year.
+Your middle day in lieu can be used anytime in the academic year.